StoneworxNL/SAT/README.md

   -a, --appid <appid>            AppID of the mendix project

-  -b, --branch <branch name>     Branch of the mendix project
+  -b, --branch <branch name>     Branch of the mendix project, use the branch name, or 'trunk' for SVN main line, 'main' for git main line

-  -m, --module <module name      Analysis module to use: SD=sequence Diagram, MQ=
+  -m, --module <module name>      Analysis module to use: SD=sequence Diagram, MQ=

   -e, --excludes [exclude....]
 Modules to exclude from analysis